 PhD in Electrical Engineering

-Doctoral program candidates should contact faculty members in the department to discuss their research plans (for contact information, email email@example.com or visit the Electrical & Computer Engineering website).
+Contact ECE faculty members directly to find out about ongoing work and discuss your research interests (for contact information, visit the Electrical & Computer Engineering website).

-The RPC requires a student to pass an oral examination related to a research article (chosen by the student and approved by the ECE Graduate Committee) and its background material.
-All PhD students are required to satisfy the RPC by the end of the summer that immediately follows the completion of two regular semesters (Fall/Spring) in the PhD program.
-If a student fails the oral examination on the first attempt, he/she is given a make-up oral examination several weeks later.
+- Research Preparation Criterion (RPC): The research preparation requires a student to pass an oral examination related to a research article (chosen by the student and approved by the ECE Graduate Committee) and its background material.
+If a student fails the oral examination on the first attempt, they are given a makeup oral examination.
+All PhD students are required to satisfy the RPC by the end of the first year in the PhD program.
 Unless a student passes the oral examination on either the first or the second attempt, the student will not be allowed to stay in the PhD program.

 Prospectus Defense: Students propose their dissertation research to a faculty committee within two years of achieving candidacy.

 Dissertation Defense: The student defends their dissertation, which has to consist of novel work in the area of electrical engineering.
 The dissertation should be defended within five years of candidacy.